Connect with us

 Advertisement

-KENT—Hardly had the Kent Volunteer Fire Department’s firehouse been cleared of Saturday’s Quiz Night tables and apparatus than it began to hum with two other fundraisers sponsored by the KVFD.
+KENT—Hardly had the Kent Volunteer Fire Department’s firehouse been cleared of Quiz Night tables and apparatus that it began to hum with two other fundraisers sponsored by the KVFD.

-Nate Young, Eben Gifford, Trevor Deitz and Mason Collins, left to right, were among the Boy Scouts who helped to set up and break down the Art from the Heart sale Sunday at the Kent firehouse.
-The sale benefitted both the firefighters and the exhibiting artisans.
+Scouts, from left to right, Nate Young, Eben Gifford, Trevor Deitz and Mason Collins, were among those who helped set up and break down the Art from the Heart sale Sept.
+22 at the Kent firehouse.
+The sale benefited both the firefighters and the exhibiting artisans.
 Photo by Kathryn Boughton

-The breakfasts are held monthly and have become welcome times for locals to gather and socialize over a meal.
+The “Big Win” breakfasts are held monthly and have become welcome times for locals to gather and socialize over a meal.

 Sated by a wholesome “Big Win” breakfast served up by the Kent Volunteer Fire Department’s Auxiliary, patrons drifted to the other side of the firehouse last Sunday for the Art from the Heart sale.
 Photo by Kathryn Boughton